End-to-End Virtual Screening Campaign Guide

 8.3 What to Look For

-- Top-scoring compounds (color-coded) are spread across multiple UMAP regions, not concentrated in one cluster.
+Good diversity indicators:- Top-scoring compounds (color-coded) are spread across multiple UMAP regions, not concentrated in one cluster.

 - High-affinity regions have some overlap with known active scaffolds but also extend into novel chemical space.